Freiburg Vision Test ‘FrACT’

 FFullscreen toggle

-55Abort current run
+<esc> or 55Abort current test run

 References